Benali-Samar/LabView/README.md

 # LabView
-Here you find two LabView projects
+Here you find two LabView projects that implement state machine and loops.

     -Elevator project:
         It onsists of a LabView implementation for an elevator with its stop cases.